sj14/dbbench/README.md

 Thanks to the authors of Go and those of the directly and indirectly used libraries, especially the driver developers.
 It wouldn't be possible without all your work.

 This tool was highly inspired by the snippet from user [Fale](https://github.com/cockroachdb/cockroach/issues/23061#issue-300012178) and the tool [pgbench](https://www.postgresql.org/docs/current/pgbench.html).
+Later, also inspired by [MemSQL's dbbench](https://github.com/memsql/dbbench) which had the name and a similar idea before.